Graduate Program Admission Procedures

 5) Undergraduate and (where appropriate) graduate transcripts.
 Scanned copies of official transcripts can be uploaded during the application process.
 If admitted, please note that official transcripts must sent by the appropriate office of the registrar of the college or university attended before enrolling at OSU.

 6) Scores on the Graduate Record Examination.
-The master's program requires a combined Verbal and Quantitative score of 1000 (297 GRE Revised version).
-The Ph.D. program requires a combined Verbal and Quantitative score of 1160 (305 GRE Revised version).
+The master's program requires a combined Verbal and Quantitative score of 297 on the GRE Revised version (1000 on the older GRE scale).
+The committee looks for a balanced set of section scores with a minimum 153 on the Verbal section and a minimum 144 on the Quantitative section for the M.A. program.
+The Ph.D. program requires a combined Verbal and Quantitative score of 305 on the GRE Revised version (1160 on the older GRE scale).
+The committee looks for a balanced set of section scores with a minimum 153 on the Verbal section and a minimum 152 on the Quantitative section for the Ph.D. program.
 In both cases, the analytical score is used for supplemental purposes.
 The analytical score cannot be substituted for the Verbal or Quantitative score.

 7) Other evidence of potential success in graduate school: You can include such materials as research papers, articles written for the press, academic or industry awards, or any other material which you feel is appropriate and indicative of your potential for success in graduate school.
 A writing sample (e.g., thesis, research proposal, or research article) is required for admission to the Ph.D. program.
 The writing sample is optional for M.A. applicants.